aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 the device in `timeout` time, your application may provide additional info by setting the `statusReason` field in the update event.

-Let's set the AWS IoT command execution status to one of the terminal states with sample command:
+Let's set the AWS IoT command execution status to one of the terminal states with sample instruction:
 ```
 update-command-execution 33333333-3333-3333-3333-333333333333 SUCCEEDED
 ```